azoth-lang/azoth.language.design/reference-capabilities.md

     non-constant one?
 (But what about equivalence of nullable references?
 Or some other user type that made sense because it carried a reference?
 For example, a value carrying a reference and comparing them by the reference.)

+## Isolated Locals

+Perhaps `iso` should not be allowed on local variables.
+This is because using an isolated variable always requires that it be aliased.
+The one exception might be returning an isolated variable, but there is already an implicit move when returning to isolated.
+So, to avoid confusion one could simply outlaw iso on local variables.
+What is odd about that is that parameters are also local variables and they can be isolated.
+It also may help expressivity to be able to declare a variable `iso` and communicate to the reader that the value is isolated when initially assigned.